filvo/acts_as_commentable_with_replies/README.md

 ### Caching

-To speed up perform you can add cache columns to your commentable model's table.
+To speed up performance you can add cache columns to your commentable model's table.
 These columns will automatically be updated after each comment.
 For example, if we wanted to speed up @post we would use the following migration: